Liza23/liza23.github.io/_pages/about.md

   - /about.html
 ---

+I'm currently an MSR student at Carnegie Mellon University.

-Presently, I'm working as an **AI Research Engineer** at [**Honda RnD**](https://global.honda/jp/RandD/hgsc/) in Tokyo, Japan.
+Before that, I'm was working as an **AI and Robotics Researcher** at [**Honda RnD**](https://global.honda/jp/RandD/hgsc/) in Tokyo, Japan.
 My work involves researching and developing vision-based intelligent autonomous robotic systems for new generation of Honda's [Autonomous Work Vehicle](https://www.honda.com/mobility/Autonomous-Work-Vehicle).

 I have a broad range of **research interests**: AI and cognition, AI and neurological disorders, NLP, CV, and Robotics.